uwspstar/Side-Projects/JavaScript/从ES6到ES11JS全版本JavaScript语法详解/readme.md

 ### Proxy - ES6

 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy
-- With a Proxy, you can easily `validate the passed value` for an object.
+- With a `Proxy`, you can easily `validate the passed value` for an object.
 This example uses the set handler.
 - A function proxy could easily extend a constructor with a new constructor.
 - https://www.youtube.com/watch?v=WQmqCF9a6oA&list=PL9nxfq1tlKKn96qqvz92I-09Qg21F12c2&index=28